Husband, partner, rock

 After her surgery and months of recovery, she was referred to an oncologist.
 I remember our first meeting like it was yesterday.
 We were both worried about what the treatment plan would include, and I was especially concerned about the side effects that she might have to deal with.
 The oncologist recommended that Cindy start hormone therapy, a five-year program.
 The excellent news was that with this treatment she would have a good prognosis.
 I was extremely relieved and left that meeting feeling like a weight had been lifted.

 Fast forward about four years later.
 We had gotten married, bought a house, and settled into our lives together.
 Cindy was having a lot of discomfort on her treatment, so she asked her oncologist if she could discontinue it.
 Her oncologist agreed, even though she was only on year four of her five-year hormone treatment.
-He gave her a clean bill of health, and stated that any chance of her cancer recurring was remote.
-She didn’t have any follow-ups and at that point, we really thought she was cured!
+She gave Cindy a clean bill of health and stated that any chance of her cancer recurring was remote.
+Cindy didn’t have any follow-ups and at that point, we really thought she was cured!
 Besides, how could she have breast cancer again if her breasts had been removed?